 As with the wider coronavirus restrictions, a relevant or an authorised person is expected to use their discretion and judgement when considering reasonable excuses and exemptions in the circumstances.
 Nobody who has a reasonable excuse as set out in regulation 4 and is therefore not wearing a face covering should be prevented from visiting a shop or supermarket or other setting covered by these Regulations.
 Further information on this is available in the relevant Guidance published on GOV.UK.
 [At the time of writing, 24 July, the guidance appears to be this, but more is promised]

-As with the (now ‘light touch’) lockdown regulations, these Regulations do not address expressly the position of those with impaired decision-making capacity.
+These Regulations do not address expressly the position of those with impaired decision-making capacity.
 The DHSC notes in the Explanatory Memorandum that it has:

 considered the fact that some people may be deterred from visiting the relevant settings where these Regulations apply due to them being required to wear a face covering either because they cannot source a suitable face covering or they have protected characteristics (e.g. a disability) which makes it difficult to wear a face covering.
 The definition of face covering used is broad and includes any covering that covers the mouth and nose.
 As such, the Department considers that it will not be prohibitively costly or difficult for people to obtain a suitable face covering.
 The Department has also included a range of exemptions to ensure that this policy does not unfairly discriminate against those with protected characteristics.
 Furthermore, the policy will be supported by a communications campaign that will make clear that some people are exempt from these regulations and people should be challenged by members of the public for not wearing a face covering. [the last sentence presumably contains a missing ‘not’ before challenged’]